quicwg/base-drafts/draft-ietf-quic-tls.md

 ## AEAD Usage {#aead}

-The Authenticated Encryption with Associated Data (AEAD; see {{!AEAD}}) function used for QUIC packet protection is the AEAD that is negotiated for use with the TLS connection.
+The Authenticated Encryption with Associated Data (AEAD) function (see
+{{!AEAD}}) used for QUIC packet protection is the AEAD that is negotiated for use with the TLS connection.
 For example, if TLS is using the TLS_AES_128_GCM_SHA256 cipher suite, the AEAD_AES_128_GCM function is used.

 QUIC can use any of the cipher suites defined in {{!TLS13}} with the exception of TLS_AES_128_CCM_8_SHA256.
 A cipher suite MUST NOT be negotiated unless a